 This post may contain affiliate links.
 Please see our disclosure policy.

-Calendula oil is one of the most popular and potent herbs in skincare.
-This gorgeous golden oil is fun to make, and youโ€™ll soon wonder how you ever lived without it.
+Calendula oil is easy to make and endlessly useful in skincare.
+This gorgeous golden oil is a fun DIY, and youโ€™ll soon wonder how you ever lived without it.ย Learn how to make calendula with this simple tutorial!

 Want to save this recipe?